Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M05L05_Create_Security_Role.md

 2. Enter **Knowledge Assessment User** for **Name** and click **OK**.

 3. The new security role will open.
+(You may need to allow pop-ups depending on your browser.)
 Select the **Custom Entities** tab.

 4. Locate the **Knowledge Assessment** entity and click on the Read access circle.
-The security role will get **User** access to the **Knowledge Assessment** entity, this means users with this security role will have **Read** privilege to the records owned by the user or are shared with the user.
+The security role will get **User** access to the **Knowledge Assessment** entity.
+Users with this security role will have **Read** privilege to the records owned by the user or are shared with the user.

 5. Click on the **Read** access circle again.
-The security role will now get **Business Unit** access, this means the users with this security role will get **Read** access to all records owned by the business unit the user belongs to.
+The security role will now get **Business Unit** access.
+Users with this security role will get **Read** access to all records owned by the business unit the user belongs to.

 6. Click the **Read** access circle again.
-The security role will now get **Parent: Child Business Units access**, this means users with this security role will get **Read** access to all records owned by the business unit the user belongs to and all its child business units.
+The security role will now get **Parent: Child Business Units access**.
+Users with this security role will get **Read** access to all records owned by the business unit the user belongs to and all its child business units.

 7. Click on the **Read** access circle one more time.
-The security role will now get **Organization** access, this means users with this security role will get **Read** access to all records owned by the organization.
+The security role will now get **Organization** access.
+Users with this security role will get **Read** access to all records owned by the organization.

 8. Locate the **Knowledge Question** entity and click on the **Read** access circle four times.
-This action will give the security role **Organization** wide Read access to the **Knowledge Question** entity.
+This action will give the security role **Organization** Read access to the **Knowledge Question** entity.

 9. Locate the **Knowledge Test Result** entity and click on the **Create** circle one time.